halkyonio/operator/README.md

 ## Introduction

+Modern applications designed using the `Microservices` pattern or the [12-factor](https://12factor.net/) methodology requires when they will be deployed on a Kubernetes cluster a strong Developer Experience able to deal with the different and sometimes complex Kubernetes resources needed.

+This project has been developed in order to help them and to `simplify` the process to deploy such applications.

-The purpose of this project is to enhance the Developer Experience on Kubernetes when you will deploy a collection of Microservices by using different [Custom Resources - CR](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and a Kubernetes [Operator](https://enterprisersproject.com/article/2019/2/kubernetes-operators-plain-english) able to:
+This is the reason why, to enhance the Developer Experience on Kubernetes, we have designed different [Custom Resources - CR](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and a Kubernetes [Operator](https://enterprisersproject.com/article/2019/2/kubernetes-operators-plain-english) able to perform the following tasks:
-- Install different `runtimes` (aka microservices) such as `Spring Boot, Vert.x, Thorntail, Quarkus`
+- Install different `runtimes` (aka microservices) such as `Spring Boot, Vert.x, Thorntail, Quarkus or Nodejs`
 - Manage the relations which exist between the `Microservices` using a CR `link` to consume by example a REST endpoint or
 - To setup a CR `capability` on the platform to access a backend like a database: postgresql